johnlabarge/community/tutorials/cloudbuild-angular-universal/index.md

 ### Add your tour-of-heros cloud source repository as a remote repository with the name 'google'

-1. (Only if not running in Cloud Shell) setup your google credentials for git.
+1. (Only if not running in Cloud Shell) Set up your google credentials for git.

     gcloud init && git config --global credential.https://source.developers.google.com.helper gcloud.sh